-SECTION 9 Part D drug coverage in special situations Section 9.1 What if you're in a hospital or a skilled nursing facility for a stay that is covered by the plan?
+SECTION 9 Part D drug coverage in special situations

+Section 9.1 What if you're in a hospital or a skilled nursing facility for a stay that is covered by the plan?

 If you are admitted to a hospital or to a skilled nursing facility for a stay covered by the plan, we will generally cover the cost of your prescription drugs during your stay.
 Once you leave the hospital or skilled nursing facility, the plan will cover your drugs as long as the drugs meet all of our rules for coverage.
 See the previous parts of this section that tell about the rules for getting drug coverage.
-The Prescription Drug Benefits Chart in the Summary of Benefits gives more information about drug coverage and what you pay.
+Chapter 6 (What you pay for your Part D prescription drugs) gives more information about drug coverage and what you pay.

-Please note: When you enter, live in, or leave a skilled nursing facility, you are entitled to a Special Enrollment Period.
+Please Note: When you enter, live in, or leave a skilled nursing facility, you are entitled to a Special Enrollment Period.
 During this time period, you can switch plans or change your coverage.
 (Chapter 10, Ending your membership in the plan, tells when you can leave our plan and join a different Medicare plan.)